mzEntity/ai-fdu.github.io/pj1/README.md

 3. **Test Data Generation:**
 - Complete the generation of test data by complementing the train data.
 Ensure correct reading positions for test data.

+4. **Rewrite Data Preprocess:**
+- Train another way to load data (just not use isin and label_binarize) and implementation _data_preprocess functions code.

 ### Running the Script:
 - Execute the script `main.py` from the command line.
 - You can provide arguments to customize the model type, kernel type, regularization parameter, and data loading method.